TerminatorNL/Tiquality/README.md

 Logged out player's blocks have less tick time than players who are online (Config customizable)!

+## WARNING
+Removing Tiquality will **PERMANENTLY** remove it's existing data on chunk load on a per-chunk basis.

+If you are looking to permanently delete Tiquality, simply start the server without it, and all data will get lost over time.

 ## How it functions
 All calls to `Block.randomTickBlock()`, `Block.updateTickBlock()` and `ITickable.tickTileEntity()` are redirected to Tiquality, which in turn finds the owner of a block using a customized high performance lookup.